joemfb/mardev/docs/hoon/twig.md

 And finally, all the twigs should have some `:dojo` examples, including tall and flat form with both runes and keywords, as well as irregular syntax where appropriate.
 Do try the examples; copy or re-type them into your `:dojo`.
-If they're unclear, broken, or incomplete, open an issue (better yet, a pull request) on the [github docs repo](https://github.com/urbit/docs).
+If they're unclear, broken, or incomplete, open an issue (or better yet, a pull request) on the [github docs repo](https://github.com/urbit/docs).
 This is an excellent way to start contributing to Urbit!